 On the Applications page, select Add Application and enter Microsoft RDP (MFA) in the search box.
 Then, add the application.
 On the General tab, assign any desired application label.
 You can assign people to the app now or later, as described in step 3, below.

-Org admins need to ask Okta Support to provide them with the download link for OKTA Windows Credential Provider Agent (version 1.1.3).
+From the link on the Okta Downloads page, download link for Okta Windows Credential Provider Agent (version 1.1.3).
 After obtaining the file, complete the following four steps.
 During the installation process, keep Okta open in another window on the Microsoft RDP (MFA) application screen.
 You can perform a standard installation or a silent installation.

 On the Windows server, extract the files from the .zip archive provided to you by Okta Support and run Setup.exe.
 Follow the prompts to complete the installation.

 Note: The package contains the C++ installer.
 The installer prompts your to install it if it is not present, or to repair it, if it is present.
 Then, the installer prompts for the Visual C++ 14 Runtime Libraries, as shown below.
 Screenshot